 If you usually use a store-bought toner on your face, the alcohol in it could be too harsh for your skin during chemo.
 I use a half-and-half mixture of apple cider vinegar and alcohol-free witch hazel.

 Previously, I’ve been giving my face a nice spritz of my essential oil company’s anti-aging toner, which feels amazing and calms down the tingle from the ACV-witch hazel blend.
 (This anti-aging system is a total splurge for me, but since I use so many essential oils for all these DIY products and other applications, I was able to cash in my points and get the whole system for free!
 Yay!)

 Currently, I add a few drops of Myrrh, Lavender, Frankincense, and/or Helichrysum to my DIY toner when I mix it up.
 All of these oils are GREAT for our skin and are very healing, so which ones I use depend on my mood and what’s going on with my skin at that point.
 I love how flexible this recipe is!!

 Please, PLEASE step away from the Bath & Body Works, folks.
-Anything scented with artificial fragrances just KILLS me, flares up my asthma, and it’s really not good for you, either.
+Anything scented with artificial fragrances is literally KILLS us, causes flare-ups for anyone with asthma, and is overall a terrible thing for anyone trying to detox and support their body.
 (Just google “fragrance is the new second-hand smoke,” if you need further proof.
 It’s nasty stuff!)